KWDB/docs/en/deployment/cluster-config/cluster-config-docker.md

 ---
-title: Configure Container Clusters
+title: Configure Container Deployment
 id: cluster-config-docker
 ---

-# Configure Container Clusters
+# Configure Container Deployment

 After deploying KWDB with script in a container environment, the system generates the `docker-compose.yml` configuration file which can be used to control the startup flags and CPU resource allocation for KWDB.